signalfx/splunk-otel-ruby/MIGRATING.md

 [list of all known OTel Ruby instrumentations](https://opentelemetry.io/registry/?language=ruby&component=instrumentation) in OpenTelemetry registry.

-### Migrate settings for the Splunk Ruby OTel agent
+### Migrate settings for the Splunk Distribution of OpenTelemetry Ruby

 1. `SIGNALFX_ENDPOINT_URL` or `ingest_url` configuration parameter
     - if you installed Smart Agent and can migrate to OpenTelemetry Collector, do that first, then see the point below